CheetahDoesStuff/BEANS/docs/advanced_usage.md

 # Advanced Usage
 *to use something to the fullest, you gotta use all it offers*

+Lets go over how to use and read the CLI and GUI of the Interpreter.
+Well go over how to execute your code, customize the BEANS VM instance and read the debug and info values presented in the GUI.

 ## The CLI
 *Im a linux dude, ofc its gonna be a cli*